You want smart political talk without the meltdowns?

 What are your thoughts on this?

-Uh listen, I have covered my fair share of uh Olympic sports, did some swimming and diving years ago when I was at ESPN and know a lot of the people in it, including Ralph Gaines, a great broadcaster.
+Listen, I have covered my fair share of Olympic sports, did some swimming and diving years ago when I was at ESPN and know a lot of the people in it, including Rowdy Gaines, the great broadcaster.

-And you know, what Riley Gaines, the Kentucky Swimmer had to say on nightline uh sometime back about I think the quote was our priorities are fairness, correct?
+And, you know, what Riley Gaines, the Kentucky swimmer, had to say on Nightline some time back about, I think the quote was, our priorities are fairness, correct?

 Which it should be in sports.